Baby Clothes Organisation: 14 Simple Tips for Busy Parents

 How many outfits does a baby need?

-Of course, it is entirely up to you if you want to buy loads of baby clothes but you don't actually need to.
-Think about how quickly you can get them washed, dried and ready to wear again.
+Of course, it is entirely up to you if you want to buy loads of baby clothes but don't actually need to.
+Think about how quickly you can get them washed, dried, and ready to wear again.
 Also, factor in that babies can need up to four or five outfit changes a day.
 That should give you a rough idea of the number of outfits that you need.

 Try to make sure that the first clothes that you buy for your baby have plenty of growth room because newborns grow very quickly.
 You may find that your baby's first set of outfits only lasts a few weeks!

-Should you organize baby clothes by size?
+Should you organise baby clothes by size?

 How often should you purge your baby's clothes?

 Pack away any clothes that are too small for your baby if they may be needed for a future younger sibling.
-If this is not the case, offer them to friends, family or neighbours.
-If you would rather donate them to a good cause, there will certainly be a local charity or baby bank that will be very grateful to receive them.
+If this is not the case, offer them to friends, family, or neighbours.
+If you would rather donate them to a good cause, there will certainly be a local charity or baby bank [2] that will be very grateful to receive them.

-How to neatly fold baby clothes like Marie Kondo | The KonMari way! - Mother and Baby Magazine
+[1] Mother & Baby.
+(2020).
+How to neatly fold baby clothes like Marie Kondo | The KonMari way! [online] Available at: https://www.motherandbaby.com/baby/baby-care/how-to-fold-baby-clothes/ [Accessed 6 Aug.
+2024].

 Related aticles